-The governmental activities of the Department include general administration, environmental services, clinic services, lab services, immunization services, infectious disease, tuberculosis services, regional health programs, bioterrorism preparedness and discretionary programs and the Medicaid transformation waiver programs (medical records and HIV testing).
+The governmental activities of the Department include general administration, environmental services, clinic services, lab services, immunization services, infectious disease, tuberculosis services, regional health programs, bioterrorism preparedness and the Medicaid transformation waiver programs (medical records and HIV testing).

-Funds are groupings of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
+Fund Financial Statements - Funds are groupings of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
 The Department uses fund accounting to ensure and demonstrate finance-related legal compliance.
-The Department maintains only a General Fund - a governmental fund.
+The Department maintains a governmental fund and a fiduciary fund.

 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on nearterm inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating the Department's near-term financing requirements.